A study of the book “The Gospel Mystery of Sanctification” By Walter Marshall – part one

 Look to what happened to Walter Marshall when He refused to sign the conformity requirements that the Church of England forced upon their clergy in 1652.
 His life for a short time was shattered.
 However, he did find a new parish and continued in the good works towards his own sanctification.

-As we come into this age that is actual described within the Bible as the signs of the soon return of Jesus Christ.
+As we come into this age that is actually described within the Bible as the signs of the soon return of Jesus Christ.
 We must accept that by adopting to truly seek after sanctification.
 By following the commandments, which are in reality laws given to those willing to listen, by God and through His Son Jesus Christ.
 We face the fact that society on whole will reject us to the point of martyrdom, as is written within the Bible.

 John MacArthur said, and I paraphrase, that to live the commandments and not accept Jesus, will not lead to salvation.
 However, once we are saved we cannot ignore the commandments if we seek after sanctification.